Gambit (Marvel Comics): Utopia

 Gambit along with Rogue and Danger decides to go to San Francisco in order to regroup with the other X-Men.
 On their way there they are intercepted by Pixie who teleports them into the city which is in a state of chaos due to the anti-mutant and pro-mutant movements.
 Cyclops sends all three out in order to locate several missing students and bring them home.
-Gambit locates Trance, Dragoness and Toad who are being pursued by H.A.M.M.E.R. agents.
+Gambit locates Trance, Dragoness, and Toad who is being pursued by H.A.M.M.E.R. agents.
 Ariel and Onyxx appear and take Trance away for safety.

-Later on he encounters Erg and Avalanche who attacks Ares.
+Later on he encounters Erg and Avalanche who attack Ares.
 Gambit intervenes only to end up being swatted aside by Ares.
 Danger and Rogue come to his aid which eventually leads to Rogue absorbing Ares's powers.
 Gambit then blasts him unconscious.
 Having for the moment absorbed some of Ares's power, Rogue easily dispatches a small group of H.A.M.M.E.R. agents and proceeds to steal their tank, along with Gambit and Danger, in order to find the rest of the students and Trance who did not make it back to base.
 Trance appears to be lost in the city and under the attack of Ms. Marvel from the Dark Avengers team.
 Gambit, Rogue and Danger team-up to defeat the powerful female warrior, and Rogue eventually manages to calm Trance down.
 Remy, Rogue, and Danger then depart back to the X-Men's base.

 After the battle between the X-Men and the Dark Avengers is over, Cyclops orders Gambit to destroy the Omega Machine chair that Osborn had built to neutralize mutant powers.
 Gambit makes his way into the H.A.M.M.E.R. headquarters.
 There, he fights H.A.M.M.E.R.'s mutate guards Hijack and Input.
 Hijack is easily defeated, however, Input is another story.
-The input uses his telepathic abilities to enter Gambit's head and discovers there are still left-overs from Remy's "Death" persona.
-Death re-emerges and defeats Input, and absorbed him into a playing card, which turns black upon doing so.
+The input uses his telepathic abilities to enter Gambit's head and discovers there are still leftovers from Remy's "Death" persona.
+Death re-emerges and defeats Input, and absorbs him into a playing card, which turns black upon doing so.
 Afterward, Remy somehow returns to normal, with a smile on his face.
 Gambit then completes his mission, destroys the chair, and returns to the X-Men.
-When he made it back to Utopia, Gambit got angry at Cyclops for letting Rogue go up against the villain Emplate all alone.
+When he made it back to Utopia, Gambit got angry at Cyclops for letting Rogue go up against the villain Emplate alone.
 Remy tried to argue with Cyclops, but suddenly got trouble with mood swings and left the group.
 He changed back into his Death persona and remembered how Apocalypse told him he would never be the same after undergoing the changing process.
-Gambit managed to calm himself down and transform back to his normal self, but he is worried about his condition.
+Gambit manages to calm himself down and transform back to his normal self, but he is worried about his condition.